ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 const CustomPlugin = () => /* todo: implement */ null;

-// Multi Level destructure-merge to overwrite and clone and not change the original ones
+// Multi Level destructure-merge to overwrite and clone and not change the original ones (shallow-copy)

 const customPluginStack = [...widgets.pluginStack];
 // insert a custom plugin before the ValidityReporter (last plugin by default)